aalfarobiji/RabiesModellingEpidemics-1/README.md

 # RabiesModellingEpidemics-1
-Adapt rabies modelling in Australia to Indonesia situation
+Find the suitable model in Indonesia situation (low/middle/high dog population)

 ## There are 6 files:
 - ArcGISMap